Home Cocktails Ordinary Drink Kir

 What is the origin of the Kir cocktail?

-The Kir cocktail originated in Burgundy, France, and is named after Felix Kir, a former mayor of Dijon who popularized the drink after World War II.
-It traditionally features local crème de cassis, a blackcurrant liqueur, combined with white wine, but has since evolved to include Champagne.
+The Kir cocktail originated in Burgundy, France, and is named after Felix Kir, a former mayor of Dijon who popularized the drink.
+Traditionally, it was made with local white wine and crème de cassis, but the use of Champagne has become a popular variation.

-Can I use other sparkling wines instead of Champagne for a Kir?
+Can I use other types of fruit liqueurs to make a Kir?

 You Might Also Like